gkimball1/maze-bot/README.md

 More practically, we also considered the design of the method of ink deposition onto the whiteboard.
 Since Sawyer's precision would be limited by the lack of closed-loop control around the arm's position, we (the marker) would have to be able to physically tolerate a certain margin of error while maintaining its ink-depositing abilities.
-As such, we designed a two-way elastic suspension system that would allow the marker to be displaced a small amount from its equilibrium position, protecting ourselves from compromising neither our drawing capabilities or the structural integrity of the marker itself.
+As such, we used an elastic suspension system that would allow the marker to be displaced a small amount from its equilibrium position, protecting ourselves from compromising neither our drawing capabilities or the structural integrity of the marker itself.
 This gives a small tradeoff of having the marker have a little bit of "lag" as it's dragged across the whiteboard, but for the much greater benefit of stability and simplicity of design.

 The result of these design choices results in a rather useful robot for use in certain applications.
 For instance, for operation on an assembly line, the use of just 1 AR tag on each part means less overhead in AR tag placement per part.